rabiulcste/rabiulcste.github.io/_includes/pages/about.md

 </div>

-I am a PhD student at Mila/University of Montreal [Mila, Quebec AI Institute](https://mila.quebec/en/), under the supervision of [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/).
+I am a PhD student at [Mila - Quebec AI Institute](https://mila.quebec/en/) and [University of Montreal](https://www.umontreal.ca/en/), under the supervision of [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/).
 I am also a visiting researcher at [ServiceNow Research](https://www.servicenow.com/research/people.html) Multimodal Team.

 Previously, I completed my Master's in Computer Science at the [University of Saskatchewan](https://www.cs.usask.ca/) and collaborated with [SocialAI.Studio](https://www.socialai.studio/home) at the Singapore University of Technology and Design.
 I have industry experience as a software engineer at a Nordic [startup](https://www.goava.com/sv/).
 My undergraduate degree in Computer Science is from [Noakhali Science and Technology University](https://nstu.edu.bd/).